MeVisLab/communitymodules/Community/General/Sources/ML/MLMatlabScriptWrapper/README.txt

   If you use Windows, the free Visual Studio Express version may be used as compiler.

-  Problems have been reported using the MatlabScriptWrapper module with Matlab 2009.

 Steps 2 and 3 describe the compile process under Windows.
 Similar steps are required for Windows or Linux.